INN/docs/how-to-work-with-us/consulting/readme.md

 If you're interested in working with us, we'd love to discuss your needs and how we can help.
 [Get in touch with us here](mailto:nerds@investigativenewsnetwork.org) to learn more.

-We've also assembled an FAQ to provide more detail on the program.
+We've also assembled a list of [frequently asked questions](consulting-faq.md) to provide more detail on the program.